satumjs/examples/custom-midware/README.md

 # simple example

-A simple example for satum-micro
+A simple example for custom-midware

 # usage